Best-Selling Author & Speaker

 The theatre was completed in 1889 and has been the stage to many iconic theatre shows, performances and concerts.
 Having undergone a multimillion dollar restoration, The Auditorium Theatre is once again a spectacular venue and we believe will be a fitting environment for the JUSTICE Conference.

-The City of Chicago, The Auditorium Theatre and The JUSTICE Conference will be powerful combination.
+The City of Chicago, The Auditorium Theatre and The JUSTICE Conference will be a powerful combination.
 With this fabulous city as the backdrop, we look forward to hosting you for what will be a significant conversation, on what it means to: Live Justice Together.

 Renaissance Blackstone Chicago